-Borrowing costs are interest and other costs that an entity incurs in connection with the borrowing of funds.
+Borrowing costs are interest and other costs incurred by an enterprise in connection with the borrowing of funds.

-A qualifying asset is an asset that necessarily takes a substantial period of time to get ready for its intended use or sale.
+Qualifying asset is an asset that necessarily takes a substantial period of time to get ready for its intended use or sale.